apache/lucenenet/src/Lucene.Net.Analysis.Phonetic/overview.md

  limitations under the License.
 -->

 Analysis for indexing phonetic signatures (for sounds-alike search)

- For an introduction to Lucene's analysis API, see the <xref:Lucene.Net.Analysis> package documentation.
+For an introduction to Lucene's analysis API, see the [Lucene.Net.Analysis](../core/Lucene.Net.Analysis.html) namespace documentation.

- This module provides analysis components (using encoders from [Apache Commons Codec](http://commons.apache.org/codec/)) that index and search phonetic signatures.
+This module provides analysis components (using encoders ported to .NET from [Apache Commons Codec](http://commons.apache.org/codec/)) that index and search phonetic signatures.